+Answer 2

-No. The perimeter buoys are not obstructions, unless they (a) are so large as to qualify under the first part of the definition Obstruction, (b) cannot be safely passed on either side, or (c) form an area designated as an obstruction by the sailing instructions, as provided in the second sentence of the definition Obstruction.
+No. The perimeter buoys are not obstructions, unless they (a) are so large as to qualify under the first part of the definition Obstruction, (b) can be safely passed on only one side, or (c) are an object or form an area designated as an obstruction by the sailing instructions, as provided in the second sentence of the definition Obstruction.

+Question 3

 If the buoys are obstructions, can boats pass on either side without penalty?

+Answer 3

 Yes.
 No rule prohibits passing an obstruction on a particular side.
 However, if the buoys form an area designated by the sailing instructions as an obstruction, and if the sailing instructions also prohibit sailing inside the area, a boat passing the side of a buoy that is inside the area could be protested and penalized.
 The prohibition is necessary because designating the area as an obstruction only brings rules 19 (Room to Pass an Obstruction) and 20 (Room to Tack at an Obstruction) into play, and nothing in those rules prohibits sailing "inside" an obstruction.

+Question 4

 If a boat violates the U.S. government security regulations by sailing inside the security zone, can she be penalized under the racing rules?

+Answer 4

 No. A boat cannot be penalized under the racing rules unless the sailing instructions make the applicable U.S. government security regulation a rule governing the event.

+May 2003

+Revised January 2021, to conform the decision to the changes in the definition Obstruction

+APPEAL 84

 Lizzie B. vs. Windfall

 Rule 19.2(b), Room to Pass an Obstruction: Giving Room at an Obstruction

-Rule 21(a), Exoneration
+Rule 43.1(a), Exoneration

-Rule 60.3, Right to Protest; Right to Request Redress or Rule 69 Action

-Rule 61.1(c), Protest Requirements: Informing the Protestee
+Rule 60.3, Right to Protest; Right to Request Redress or Rule 69 Action Rule 61.1(c), Protest Requirements: Informing the Protestee Rule 64.2, Decisions: Penalties Rule R5.4, Facts and Other Information (a US Sailing prescription) An appeals committee cannot require a protest committee to protest a boat.

-Rule R5.4, Inadequate Facts; Reopening

-An appeals committee cannot require a protest committee to protest a boat.
 A protest committee can decide that a boat not a party to the hearing broke a rule, although it cannot penalize her.
 A protest committee complying with rule R5.4 by reopening a hearing to provide additional facts is not entitled to change the decision it made in the original hearing.